vqf/nVennR/cran-comments.md

 ---

-Version 0.2.1.
-No major changes.
-Some non-essential dependencies caused problems in certain platforms, therefore:
+Version 0.2.2.
+No major changes. rsvg seems to show errors in certain platforms, therefore I have enclosed the relevant parts of showSVG in a tryCatch loop.
+Other issues:

-* I have removed the code referencing RcppProgress.
+* The root svg element now has xmlns and xlink options.
+In some cases, this may help external editors to read the resulting file.
+Nevertheless, some versions of Adobe Illustrator do not import the resulting svg correctly.

-* I have moved rsvg and grImport2 to the Suggests sections.
-If they are installed, the package should work as before.
-If they are not installed, there is no output to the plot window, but users can still export the result.
+* I have added a showLegend option to showSVG.

 * I have run R CMD check with devtools::check(cleanup = FALSE, args = c('--as-cran')) .